Extreme Space Weather

 Determination of the 1 in 100 year space weather event

-In recent studies, as part of the EU FP7 project SPACESTORM, we used a branch of statistics, known as extreme value theory, to determine the 1 in 10, 1 in 50, 1 in 100 and 1 in 150 year space weather events for low and medium Earth orbit and geosynchronous orbit.
+We use a branch of statistics, known as extreme value theory, to determine the 1 in 10, 1 in 50, and 1 in 100 year space weather events for low, medium and high Earth orbit and geosynchronous orbit.

 Our principle findings are: